 - 1 ½ cup chicken broth

-- 1 tbsp dill fresh
+- 1 tablespoon dill fresh

 - grated parmesan for sprinkling

 - Season the chicken thighs with paprika, Italian seasoning, salt, and pepper.
-Heat 1 tbsp oil in a deep saute pan over medium-high heat.
+Heat 1 tablespoon oil in a deep saute pan over medium-high heat.
 Sear the chicken until golden brown on both sides, about 5 minutes.
 Remove the chicken and set aside.

 - Add the chopped onion and sliced leek in the same pan and saute until softened, about 4-5 minutes.
 Add the minced garlic, red chili flakes, and oregano and saute for another 30 seconds.
 Season with salt and pepper.